Mesothelioma in Aircraft Mechanics

 Get a Free Veterans Packet

-Aircraft mechanics who have developed mesothelioma due to exposure to asbestos have successfully been awarded compensation against asbestos product manufacturers.
-If you have been diagnosed with mesothelioma as a result of your job as an aircraft mechanic, you may be able to receive financial compensation through the VA or private lawsuits.
+If you have been diagnosed with mesothelioma after serving as an aircraft mechanic, you may be able to receive financial compensation.

-If you worked in an environment that routinely exposed you to asbestos, it’s essential you get screened for mesothelioma.
+If you worked with or around asbestos as an aircraft mechanic, it’s essential you get screened for mesothelioma.
 Early diagnosis of mesothelioma has been directly linked to more positive outcomes.

 Veterans Support Team